microsoft/WhatTheHack/044-AzurePurview/Student/Challenge7.md

 ## Introduction

-In your Azure Purview environemnt you have already few scanned sources, multiple assets and glossary terms.
+In your Azure Purview environment you have already few scanned sources, multiple assets and glossary terms.
 With Data Insights you can have a single pane of glass view into the catalog.
 This will give you better understanding of exisiting assets and will provide reporting on actions which happend in your Azure Purview instance.

 ## Success Criteria
 - Explore each tab of Data Insights.